 If skin breaks happen, keep the area clean and use an over-the-counter antibiotic ointment.
 Watch for signs of infection.
 If you have diabetes, visually check your feet daily for signs of skin breaks or infection.
 Also, don’t cut out warts or calluses, and don’t cut toenails too short.

 Call your healthcare provider right away if a wound starts to swell, turn red, feel warm, or get painful.
 Also call if the redness or warmth starts to spread from the wound.

 - Cellulitis is a deep bacterial infection of the skin.

-- It often causes redness, swelling, and soreness.
+- It often causes fever, redness that may spread, swelling, and soreness.

 - Good hygiene, protective footwear, and skin care can help prevent cellulitis.